Funding For Equipment

 Be Clear What Funds You Need

-- Health Authority Contribution - if you need to fund a wheelchair, the Health Authority can sometimes make a contribution towards it through the Voucher or Personal wheelchair budget scheme.
-It’s worth checking whether this is possible and, if so, the value of any contribution.
+- Health Authority Contribution - if you want to fund a wheelchair, you need to know the value of any contribution that the Health Authority will make through the Voucher or Personal wheelchair budget scheme

-- VAT (Value Added Tax) is automatically added to lots of products and services, but doesn’t have to be paid on certain disability aids and equipment for personal use.
-The general rule is that if the item has been ‘designed solely for disabled people’ it is VAT exempt.
+- VAT - doesn’t have to be paid on certain disability aids and equipment for personal use.
+The general rule is that if the item has been ‘designed solely for disabled people’ it's VAT exempt.
 It includes: adjustable beds; hoists; sanitary devices; some medical appliances; emergency alarm call systems; any other equipment or appliance solely designed to be used by a disabled individual.
 VAT also doesn’t have to be paid on any charges made for the installations, repair and maintenance of these aids and adaptations.
 For more information on this please visit: www.gov.uk/financial-help-disabled/vat-relief or phone HMRC on 0300 200 3700 or ask the supplier.

 - Maintenance and insurance – will you need this?
 Some items of equipment will have guarantees or warranties.
 Some are very high value, such as a powerchair and will require maintenance and insurance.
 You might want to add these costs into your funding target.

 There are a number of organisations and charities that may help with funding.
 Each one has its own criteria – which can be quite complex.
 The length of time charities take to make a decision also varies.
 Some process applications as they come in, others have set dates for considering applications.
-Many will part-fund for more expensive equipment, but most charities won’t fund retrospectively, so it’s important you don’t make any order or pay any deposit until they are sure they’ve got all the funding lined up.
+Many will part-fund for more expensive equipment but most charities won’t fund retrospectively, so it’s important not to place your order or pay any deposit until all funding has been secured or pledged.

-We suggest you phone SMA UK to talk about your individual circumstances.
+We suggest you, or your OT or physio, phone SMA UK to talk about your individual circumstances.
 We will then sift through the information we have and advise you where and how to apply for help.

 Your Own Fundraising

-Some people raise funds through their own efforts and the efforts of extended family, friends and other supporters.
+Some families raise funds through the efforts of extended family, friends and other supporters.
 This might be via cake sales, sponsored events or online appeals such as crowdfunding.
-It pays to be very clear about your target and details of the equipment (including maintenance etc.) that you’re fundraising for.
-Let your sponsors know what you’ll do if your money exceeds the target you need.
+It pays to be very clear about your target and details of the equipment (including maintenance etc.) that you're fundraising for.
+Let your sponsors know what you'll do if your money exceeds the target you need.

-You can find advice and possible avenues for online fundraising here:
+You can find information and possible avenues for online fundraising here:

 - Go Fund Me: www.gofundme.com/how-it-works